 Call transfers can help callers get answers fast.
 Don’t let it turn into a frustrating experience for them.
 You can use either a cold or warm transfer, but following the best practices and the right etiquette helps leave a great impression.

 OpenPhone lets you transfer calls easily and professionally with hold music anytime a caller needs to wait on hold.
+Our platform includes all the features you need to ensure your team is leaving a great impression and productive including phone menus, shared inboxes, and analytics to diagnose call avoidance.
 If you’re a small business looking for a cost-effective VoIP phone service that offers all the features your business needs, start your free trial of OpenPhone and experience our VoIP service first-hand.

 FAQs about how to transfer calls